 Adrian Hughes has many years of experience in resolving international disputes, ranging from sitting as judge or arbitrator to chairing dispute boards and acting as mediator or in other forms of ADR.

 He regularly sits as arbitrator in both international and domestic cases either ad hoc or appointed by institutions.
-He has a specialist knowledge of arbitration and dispute resolution in China and sits on the panels of CIETAC, SHIAC and CCPIT (Mediation Panel).
+He has a specialist knowledge of arbitration and dispute resolution in China and sits on several panels in China including CIETAC, SHIAC and CCPIT (Mediation Panel).